gpoore/minted/python/RESTRICTED_SHELL_ESCAPE.md

-or modifying LaTeX configuration.  `minted` versions 1 and 2 required `-shell-escape`, which allowed running the `pygmentize` executable to highlight code but also allowed for arbitrary code execution.  `minted` version 3 uses a new Python executable that is part of the `latexminted` Python package.
-This executable is designed to be accepted as one of the trusted programs that TeX distributions allow to run by default, without needing `-shell-escape`.
+or modifying LaTeX configuration.  `minted` versions 1 and 2 required `-shell-escape`, which allowed running the `pygmentize` executable to highlight code but also allowed for arbitrary code execution.  `minted` version 3 uses new Python executables that are part of the `minted` LaTeX package and the `latexminted` Python package.
+These executable are designed to be accepted as trusted programs that TeX distributions allow to run by default, without needing `-shell-escape`.
 This is referred to as "restricted shell scape," shell escape but only for trusted executables.

 ## `latexminted` and the file system